Stéphane Konaté: National team career

 Konaté competed as a member of the Côte d'Ivoire national basketball team for the first time at the FIBA Africa Championship 2003.
 He has since gone on to compete for the team at the FIBA Africa Championship 2005, FIBA Africa Championship 2007, and FIBA Africa Championship 2009.
 In his most recent tournament, he averaged 8.7 points per game for the Côte d'Ivoire team that won the silver medal at the 2009 African Championship to qualify for the 2010 FIBA World Championship.

+Coaching career

+Following his retirement from playing, Konaté began his coaching career in 2024 when he coached the university team Houphouët-Boigny Université Club (HBUC) for the 2023–24 season.
+The following year, he signed with Jeunesse Club d'Abidjan of the Ligue d'Or.
+He guided his team to the double, winning both the Ligue d'Or and national Cup.